ano-js/anojs/README.md

 ## Why use Ano.js?
 Ano.js was designed to be simple.
 Our team develops and formats the animations, so the user can use it in their website just by copy-pasting two lines of code!
 Instead of Anime.js and Mo.js where you have to code and create the animation yourself, we just did it for you!

+## What do Ano.js contributors do?
+- Create new web animations with new technology
+- Get guidance and mentorship from fellow contributors
+- Deploy web animations for real Ano.js users to use
+- Learn how to use new animation technology to create something new

 ## Why should you be a contributor?
 - <b> Paste it on your LinkedIn </b>
   - Great work experience to show